Penguin-Guru/WallpaperChanger/README.md

 Wallpaper file paths must not contain semicolons.
 This is typically disallowed by operating systems anyway.

-## How to use it:
+## Requirements:

-This will only work on (more or less) POSIX systems and will probably only work on linux.
-Those are because it currently uses unistd.h, magic.h, and _GNU_SOURCE.
-I have only tested it with Xorg but it might work with Wayland.
+This will only work on (more or less) POSIX systems and I have only tested it on Linux.
+I have also only tested it with Xorg, but it *might* work with Wayland.

-### Libraries required:
+### Libraries:
 - xcb
 - xcb-image
 - xcb-randr